AdRohal/ToDoNest/README.md

+# Localhost Version

+If you want to run the project entirely on localhost (with all API URLs and settings for local development), check out the branch:

+**AdRohal/LocalHostCode**

+This branch contains the code and configuration for running both frontend and backend on your local machine using localhost URLs.

 # ToDoNest

 Introducing ToDoNest – a fully developed web app where users can sign up, log in, and efficiently manage their personal to-do lists.
 With features to organize tasks and enhance productivity, ToDoNest is ready to use.
 More updates and enhancements may come, but it’s fully functional and ready to make task management easier!